-What Causes Bone Spurs or Osteophytes?
+What Causes Bone Spurs or Osteophytes

-Bone Spurs and Stability
+What Causes Bone Spurs

-Other Causes of Bone Spurs
+What Are the Symptoms of Bone Spurs

 The Bonati Spine Institute encourages patients with bone spurs to contact us to request a no-obligation MRI review or discuss your conditions with our medical professionals.
 Find out why The Bonati Spine Procedures are considered to be among the world’s best solutions when it comes to advanced spinal surgery.
 Your pain from bone spurs can become a thing of the past.